Fliegerführer Irak: Activities

 On 17 May, three Messerschmitt Bf 110s attacked an extended column of Kingcol in the open desert.
 Luckily for the British, the fighters had not attacked the previous day when many vehicles were caught up to the axles in soft sand.

-On the same day, the British Royal Air Force (RAF) attacked the Germans in Mosul with two cannon-firing, long-range Hawker Hurricanes which had arrived unannounced from Egypt, and six Bristol Blenheim bombers from 84 Squadron.
-The British lost one Hurricane, with two German aircraft being destroyed and four damaged.
+On the same day, the RAF attacked the Germans in Mosul with two cannon-firing, long-range Hawker Hurricanes which had arrived unannounced from Egypt, and six Bristol Blenheim bombers from No. 84 Squadron.
+The RAF lost one Hurricane, with two German aircraft being destroyed and four damaged.
 In addition, two Gladiator biplane fighters from Habbaniya encountered two Messerschmitt 110s attempting to take off from Rashid Airfield in Baghdad.
 Both Messerschmitts were destroyed.
 By 18 May, Junck's force had been whittled down to 8 Messerschmitt Bf 110s, 4 Heinkel He 111s, and 2 Junkers Ju 52s.
 This represented a roughly 30 percent loss of his original force.
-With few replacements available, no spares, poor fuel, and aggressive attacks by the British, this rate of attrition did not bode well for Fliegerführer Irak.
+With few replacements available, no spares, poor fuel, and aggressive British attacks, this rate of attrition did not bode well for Fliegerführer Irak.
 By the end of May, Junck had lost 14 Messerschmitts and 5 Heinkels.

 The Arab Freedom Movement in the Middle East is our natural ally against England.
 In this connection special importance is attached to the liberation of Iraq ...
 I have therefore decided to move forward in the Middle East by supporting Iraq.